SvenQCompany/hotchocolate/website/src/docs/hotchocolate/v12/fetching-data/fetching-from-rest.md

 In this section, we will cover how you can easily integrate a REST API into your GraphQL API.

-If you want to have an outlook into the upcoming native REST integration with Hot Chocolate 13 you can head over to YouTube and have a look.
+If you want to have a look into the upcoming native REST integration with Hot Chocolate 13 you can head over to YouTube and have a look.

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/l2QsFlKYqhk"frameborder="0"